 Cisco Prime Infrastructure has the ability to control configuration of Cisco Wireless LAN Controllers (WLCs) directly or through the use of templates.
 One template will not configure the entire controller.
 Templates are separated out to granularly cover each feature of the controller.
 Templates exist for just about every small feature that can be implemented on the controllers and many portions of the templates can be modified during deployment to accommodate unique settings in WLCs.
 Templates can be configured for a common configuration across all WLCs as well as be implemented across a sub-set of WLCs or individual WLCs.

 NoteEach WLAN has exactly one SSID and the two terms may be thought of as being the same thing for simplicity in understanding this content: WLAN = SSID.
-Each WLAN has exactly one SSID and the two terms may be thought of as being the same thing for simplicity in understanding this content: WLAN = SSID.

 Template-based configuration has a number of advantages compared to individual configuration of WLCs: